-In the United Kingdom the position remains that copyright in statutes remains vested in the Crown,72 but there is a general right to reproduce the text of statutes.
-For example, on a typical internet-based copy of a statute the following is stated:
+The United Kingdom is the wellspring of copyright law and serves as an important normative influence upon the common law world, the economic and political might of the United States notwithstanding.
+In the United Kingdom, the position remains that copyright in statutes remains vested in the Crown100 but that there is a general right to reproduce the text of statutes.
+For example, on a typical Internet-based copy of a statute, the following is stated as

-The legislation contained on this website is subject to Crown Copyright protection.
+The legislation contained on this web site is subject to Crown Copyright protection.
 It may be reproduced free of charge provided that it is reproduced accurately and that the source and copyright status of the material is made evident to users.